Hello,

 Updated:

-What Is a Loan Foreclosure Calculator
+What is a Loan Foreclosure Calculator

 A loan foreclosure calculator estimates the lump sum required to close a loan early and the total interest saved.
 It factors in: